ALL SAINTS’ DAY

 Randy Weston and the Gnawas • USA / Morocco

 Randy Weston, pianist and composer, is one of the first Black American musicians to have settled in Africa at the beginning of the 1960s, in Nigeria and then Tangiers.
 He worked with Fela, the African master of afro-beat, before playing with the Gnawas masters from 1967.
 Famous for their musical collaboration with great jazzmen such as Pharoah Sanders, Archie Shepp and Randy Weston, the Gnawas are the descendants of black slaves who were emancipated and converted to Islam.
 They are the guardians of the border that separates several worlds, between the visible and the invisible, between Arab-Islamic Africa and Black animist Africa.

 8 shows, from 18th to 28th June 2009

 Ephemeral like the wind, the Lang Toi opens the window onto a unique culture thanks to the universal expression embodied by the circus and the work of Nhat Ly Nguyen, Vietnamese composer and circus artist.
-Finding inspiration in everyday objects and borrowing traditional gestures which are emphasised by the refined and colourful costumes, this show, which describes itself as “new circus”, takes the audience to the heart of an aesthetic world, reminding us of a long-lost life which is still relevant to us today.
+Finding inspiration in everyday objects and borrowing traditional gestures which are emphasised by the refined and colorful costumes, this show, which describes itself as “new circus”, takes the audience to the heart of an aesthetic world, reminding us of a long-lost life which is still relevant to us today.
 Young artists, men and women, circus artists and musicians tell the story of their Vietnamese roots.
 The music, the heart and soul of the show, reveals the sounds of ancestral instruments, vibrating to the pulsating rhythm, acrobatics and juggling.
-This circus show has been specially created for the unique Claude Lévi-Strauss theatre.
+This circus show has been specially created for the unique Claude Lévi-Strauss Theater.